sp00k5/CyberSoc/README.md

 # CyberSoc
-Over the course of CyberSoc
+Over the course of CyberSoc content I have produced including `challenges`, `CTF solves` and `presentations`

 ## WriteUps
 Writeup of events and challenges completed at participating CTFs in which I recall